directus/directus/docs/reference/api/graphql.md

 # GraphQL API

 > Directus offers a GraphQL endpoint out-of-the-box.
-It has the same functionality as the REST API, and can be accessed through `/graphql`.
+It has the same functionality as the REST API, and can be accessed
+> through `/graphql` and `/graphql/system`.

 ::: warning Mutations